 Invest in furniture covers

-Covering furniture with a protective fabric is one of the most effective ways to stop dogs from chewing it.
+Covering furniture with a protective fabric and dog-proof furniture covers.
+This is one of the most effective ways to stop dogs from chewing it.
 Look for covers made of durable materials like canvas or nylon that are designed to resist tears and scratches.
 If you’re worried about covering up your furniture, there are plenty of stylish options available that won’t detract from the look of your home.

-Additionally, these covers can help protect furniture from accidental spills and other messes, giving you added peace of mind.
+Additionally, these dog proof furniture covers can help protect furniture from accidental spills and other messes, giving you added peace of mind.
 Opt for covers with a slip-resistant backing to keep them in place regardless of how much your pup runs around the house.

 Train your dog not to chew